Sales Pipeline Management (Increase Efficiency for B2B & B2C)

 You can also offer valuable freebies to the consumers at this stage.
 This could be a free ebook or webinar on how to start a business.

 These strategies help your potential customers see that you understand their needs and problems.
+Most importantly, you make it evident that you have the solution to their problems.

 3. Purchase Experience